JoeyStanley/real/index.md

 ## What am I up to right now?

-As of January 8, 2021, I am…
+As of January 25, 2021, I am…

 <!--Research-->
+📝 Getting ready to present on order of operations in sociophonetic data analysis to my department

 📝 Writing a paper on English in the Rockies

-🧑‍💻 Hiring a couple RAs to help transcribe a bunch of audio I collected as a grad student
+🧑‍💻 Training some RAs to help transcribe a bunch of audio I collected as a grad student

 <!--Teaching-->

-👨🏻‍🏫 About to start teaching my two sections of sociolinguistics for next semester
+👨🏻‍🏫 Teaching two sections of sociolinguistics and managing to not fall behind

 <!--Reading-->

-📖 Reading Preston's 1989 book, *Perceptual Dialectology*
+📖 Reading Petyt (1980) *The Study of Dialect*

 <!--Personal-->